Kava: an alcohol alternative.

 Alcohol’s Negative Side Effects Prompt Sober Curious Movement

-There’s nothing wrong with wanting to have a nice cold one after a long, grueling work day.
-It feels amazing to finally collapse onto the couch, turn on your favorite TV show, and throw back a refreshing drink as you finally begin to unwind…
+There’s nothing wrong with wanting to have a nice cold beer or glass of wine or two after a long, stressful workday.
+It can feel amazing to finally collapse onto the couch, turn on your favorite TV show, and have a drink or two to unwind.

 - elevates your mood without the brain fog

-Note: Be advised, mixing Kava and alcohol is not a good idea.
+Note: While kava is an alcohol alternative, mixing Kava and alcohol is not a good idea.
+Similarly, drinking Kava may hinder your motor functions because it is a mild muscle relaxant, so, as a safety precaution, it is best to not drink kava if you intend to drive later.
+While there are no laws associated with drinking kava and driving, it is not advised.
+In some states, there are laws about driving under the influence of any substance.
 As with any herbal product, if you are unsure about taking kava, consult your doctor.
 Most will be happy to discuss how it may fit into your lifestyle.